Thelma is a former field editor for Taste of Home magazine and has a huge collection of recipes submitted to her from cooks across the USA.

 - Lemon fudge should be stored in the refrigerator for best taste and consistency.

-How to Present as a Gift
+How to Present Fudge as a Gift

 A basket or plate laden with fudge makes a much appreciated holiday gift, especially if you include a variety of flavors.

 For an attractive presentation for gift giving, purchase an inexpensive china plate at a thrift store.
 Place the candy on the plate in a neat arrangement and cover with clear plastic wrap.
-Add a bow and gift card.
+Add a bow and a card.
 You might even include the recipe inside the card.
 The recipient can keep the pretty little plate so they receive two gifts instead of one!

 © 2015 Thelma Raker Coffone